ArtifactDB/uzuki2/README.md

 The group may also contain `**/names`, a 1-dimensional string dataset of length equal to `data`.

-The group may also have an `uzuki_ordered` attribute, containing a scalar integer dataset.
+The group may optionally contain `**/ordered`, a scalar integer dataset.
-This is to be interpreted as a boolean where a non-zero value specifies that we should assume that the levels are ordered.
+This should be interpreted as a boolean where a non-zero value specifies that we should assume that the levels are ordered.

 <details>
 <summary>Changes from previous versions</summary>
 In version 1.0, it was possible to have `uzuki_type` set to `"ordered"`.
-This is the same as `uzuki_type` of `"factor"` with the `ordered` dataset set to a truthy value.
+This is the same as `uzuki_type` of `"factor"` with the `**/ordered` dataset set to a truthy value.
 </details>

 ### Nothing